AlexBaldwin42/qmk_firmware/keyboards/bastardkb/charybdis/3x5/keymaps/simian/readme.md

 This layout supports RGB matrix.
 However, due to space constraints on the MCU, only a limited number of effect can be enabled at once.
 Look at the `config.h` file and enable your favorite effect.

+This is for a handwired Charybdis keyboard.
+The main difference is the coulumns are aligned so the inner thumb key caps are aligned with the inner column and move out from there.
+RGB is included and